-As part of our sustainability strategy, we have added a renewable power source, Solar Energy, in our consumption portfolio.
-We have successfully installed Solar Roof-top system of 1000 kW at our Kosamba, India facility and of 3 MW at our Ratmalana, Sri Lanka facility These systems are future ready and are gaining significant popularity as a viable means to reduce carbon emissions.
+As part of our sustainability strategy, we have added a renewable power source in our consumption portfolio.
+We have successfully installed Solar Roof-top system of 2 MW at our India facilities and of 3 MW at our Sri Lanka facility.
+We have also successfully installed Wind-Power system of 8.4 MW in India.
+These systems are future ready and are gaining significant popularity as a viable means to reduce carbon emissions.
 Solar Energy generation is not only contributing to green power generation but also helping us in rationalizing the energy cost.
 In the near future, we are planning to install more such Solar Roof-top systems and also large-scale Solar-Farms.

 Post-Consumer Recycled glass capability